QualiSystems/devguide_source/_reference/8.1.0/shellfoundry-intro.md

 Then, in the `shellfoundry new` command, specify the version you need.
 For example, "5.0.2":

 {% highlight bash %}shellfoundry new router-shell-502 --template gen2/networking/router --version 5.0.2 {% endhighlight %}

+#### Downloading shellfoundry templates

+This command downloads all shellfoundry templates from GitHub, which you can use to create shells in offline mode.
+Note that shellfoundry uses GitHub API to fetch the templates, so you will need to set a GitHub user (via `shellfoundry config`) to grant shellfoundry unrestricted access to GitHub API.
+For details, see this GitHub Developer <a href="https://developer.github.com/v3/#rate-limiting" target="_blank">article</a>.

+**Syntax:**

+{% highlight bash %}shellfoundry get_templates <CloudShell version>{% endhighlight %}

+Shellfoundry will download the latest template versions that are compatible with the specified CloudShell version.

+**Example:**
+{% highlight bash %}shellfoundry get_templates 9.1{% endhighlight %}

 #### Listing available Shell templates